sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/add_logging.md

 #### Scoped loggers

-Scopes are used to identify the component of a system a log message comes from, and generally should provide enough information for an uninitiated reader (such as a new teammate, or a Sourcegraph administrator) to get a rough idea the context in which a log message might have occured.
+Scopes are used to identify the component of a system a log message comes from, and generally should provide enough information for an uninitiated reader (such as a new teammate, or a Sourcegraph administrator) to get a rough idea the context in which a log message might have occurred.

 There are several ways to create scoped loggers: